-SECTION 2 - PROGRAM COMPONENTS
+2.0 PROGRAM COMPONENTS

-2.1 Public Education & Outreach (\$5.B.1)
+2.1 Public Education & Outreach

-- Implement an education and outreach program for businesses and the general public, including school-age children, regarding: - The importance of improving water quality and protecting beneficial uses of waters of the state; potential impacts from stormwater discharges; methods for avoiding and minimizing, reducing, and/or eliminating the adverse impacts of stormwater discharges; and actions individuals can take to improve water quality, including encouraging participation in local environmental stewardship activities. - Preventing illicit discharges, including what constitutes illicit discharges and their impact as well as promoting the proper management and disposal of toxic materials, and including all education and outreach activities pursuant to \$5.B.3.d - Develop information for engineers, construction contractors, developers, development review staff, and land use planners about: - Technical standards, the development of stormwater site plans and erosion control plans, low impact development (LID) and stormwater Best Management Practices (BMPs) for reducing adverse impacts from stormwater runoff from development sites, including all education and outreach activities pursuant to \$5.B.4.d and \$5.B.5.e. - Track and maintain records of public education and outreach activities.
+Implement an education and outreach program for businesses and the general public, including school-age children, regarding:

+- The importance of improving water quality and protecting beneficial uses of waters of the state; potential impacts from stormwater discharges; methods for avoiding and minimizing, reducing, and/or eliminating the adverse impacts of stormwater discharges; and actions individuals can take to improve water quality, including encouraging participation in local environmental stewardship activities. - Preventing illicit discharges, including what constitutes illicit discharges and their impact as well as promoting the proper management and disposal of toxic materials, and including all education and outreach activities pursuant to S5.B.3.d

+Develop information for engineers, construction contractors, developers, development review staff, and land use planners about:

+• Technical standards, the development of stormwater site plans and erosion control plans, low impact development (LID) and stormwater BMPs for reducing adverse impacts from stormwater runoff from development sites, including all education and outreach activities pursuant to S5.B.4.d and S5.B.5.e.

+Track and maintain records of public education and outreach activities.

-Stormwater Marketing Campaign Plan
+2.1.1 Stormwater Marketing Campaign Plan

-The City of Spokane has been working on a Public Education and Outreach (PEO) program since before the establishment of Permit requirements.
-To formalize those efforts, however, WWM developed a Stormwater Marketing Campaign Plan for public education and involvement activities.
+The City began working on a Public Education and Outreach (PEO) program prior to the regulatory requirements of the Permit.
+To formalize our efforts WWM developed a Stormwater Marketing Campaign Plan for public education and involvement activities.
 The plan helped centralize our objectives, identify target audiences, and assess past and future promotion activities.
 The central mission of the plan is to inform the identified target audiences about the value in improving water quality by reducing stormwater pollution.
 To verify comprehension, Stormwater Marketing Campaign Plan activities encourage positive behavioral changes.
 When able, program achievement is measured and appropriate improvements are made.
 Our PEO program often works in concert with permit component Public Involvement and Participation (PIP), and therefore many overlapping themes occur.

-To achieve Permit expectations, the plan has listed the following objectives:
+To achieve Permit expectations, the Stormwater Marketing Campaign Plan includes the following objectives: